Chinese authorities seek out COVID protesters

-"We are all desperately deleting our chat history," one Beijing protester who declined to be identified, told Reuters.
+"We are all desperately deleting our chat history," said another person who witnessed the Beijing protest and declined to be identified.
+The person said police asked how they heard about the protest and what was their motive for going.

-"There are just too many police.
-Police came to check the ID of one of my friends and then took her away.
-We don't know why.
-A few hours later they released her."
+It was not clear how authorities identified the people they wanted to question about their participation in the protests, and it was also not clear how many such people the authorities aimed to question.

-Beijing's Public Security Bureau did not immediately respond to a request for comment.
+Beijing's Public Security Bureau did not respond to a request for comment.
+A spokesperson for China's foreign ministry said rights and freedoms must be exercised within the framework of the law.

 Mainland China's biggest wave of civil disobedience since President Xi Jinping took power a decade ago comes as the number of COVID cases hit record daily highs and large parts of several cities face new lockdowns.